-Over thirty years ago Advanced Chemical Technologies, Inc. (ACT) provided the first silane based product to protect a bridge structure.
+Over forty years ago Advanced Chemical Technologies, Inc. (ACT) provided the first silane based product to protect a bridge structure.
 This bridge was located near Tulsa, Oklahoma.
 It did not take long for other competitors, both foreign and domestic to enter this market.
 However, from that time forward ACT has been a leader in the waterproofing market due to our innovative approach and our focus on this industry segment.
 We were the first company to protect a nuclear power plant with silane.
 Our products have been used worldwide to protect concrete and masonry structures from the destructive forces of water, salt, ion, and chemical pollutant ingression.

 Our product was used to protect the Chesapeake Bay Bridge and Tunnel Project, one of the largest bridge projects in the world.
 Our products are specified by most state’s Departments of Transportation, and are used nationally and internationally to protect concrete and masonry structures.
 Our history and status in this industry has resulted in the selection of our product by the New York State Department of Transportation for their maintenance program.
 From Long Island to Buffalo, and New York state bridges in-between, they use our product as an ongoing preventative maintenance solution.